learn-co-curriculum/java-mod-4-stream-terminalops/README.md

 ## Learning Goals

-- Use methods that perform a terminal operation on a `Stream` object.
+- Use methods that perform a terminal operation on a `Stream` object:
+  - count
+  - max, min
+  - forEach
+  - allMatch, anyMatch, noneMatch
+  - toArray

 ## Introduction